 Want to turn all of those wimpy “democrats” into actual champions like dreamgirl/firebrand Alexandria Ocasio-Cortez?
 We got you.

 If you have ever attended a school committee meeting, a town meeting, or a political event and spoken up, then you already have some birddogging experience.

-For our next training, we've enlisted the amazing Jennifer Flynn Walker to give our Broads a tactical training on how to get *real* commitments from candidates for office and elected officials.
+We've enlisted the amazing Jennifer Flynn Walker - one of the leaders of the “progressive strike force that saved the ACA” - to give our Broads a tactical training on how to get *real* commitments from candidates for office and elected officials.

 We'll teach you the basics of birddogging and how to fight for what you care about.
 You don't want to miss it!